worepix/doc-chester/source/firmware/quick_start.rst

 You can upgrade any Windows command line to HARDWARIO Toolchain command line by typing ``bct``.

-If you you check all the options during installation of the BigClown Toolchain, then the paths of the installed tools is added to ``PATH`` environment variable.
+If you you check all the options during installation of the HARDWARIO Toolchain, then the paths of the installed tools is added to ``PATH`` environment variable.
 Then you can open the VSCode from start menu and it will know how to compile and flash because ``make`` and ``bcf`` will be also available in the default Windows command line.